nikerla/vc-content/pages/businessfeatures/product-information-management.md

                 <img alt="Product information management software" src="../assets/images/what-is-pim.jpg" />
             </div>
             <div class="col __col-50 text" style="margin-top: 0; padding-left: 20px;">
-                Product descriptions, related assets, SEO, prices, inventory, cross-sell and upsell, shipping and fulfillment options, to name a few; can be stored and managed in Virto Commerce PIM software.
+                Product descriptions, related assets, SEO, prices, inventory, cross-sell and upsell, shipping and fulfillment options, to name a few; can be stored and managed in Virto Commerce product information management system.
 For more complex enterprise ecommerce product information management solutions information can be gathered from multiple sources by integrating with EPR, WMS, PMI and other corporate systems.</p>
             <p class="text">Our product information management software provides sophisticated catalog management capabilities making it easy and fast to work with even the most complex B2C and <a href="{{ 'https://virtocommerce.com/b2b-ecommerce-platform' | absolute_url }}">B2B</a> product lists. </p>
               </div>
         </div>